 Faculty Options for Responding to Academic Misconduct

 The Institute encourages faculty to take responses to academic dishonesty seriously, while also evaluating each case individually for the most appropriate response.
 In all cases, documenting the outcome with the Office of Student Conduct ensures that records of student misconduct are maintained centrally at the Institute, preventing an individual student from committing several instances of academic dishonesty without accountability.
-We encourage you to check out ourHandbook for Academic Integrity and Institute Policy 10.2: Procedures for Dealing with Student Academic Dishonesty.
+We encourage you to check out our tips for faculty (forthcoming) which contains ideas on how to prevent academic dishonesty and additional information on how to respond.
+For more information on the Institute's academic integrity policies, please consult the Handbook for Academic Integrity and Institute Policy 10.2: Procedures for Dealing with Student Academic Dishonesty.

 Below is an outline of the three response options to academic misconduct.
-If you have questions about these, please don’t hesitate to contact the Office of Student Conduct.
+If you have questions about these options, please don’t hesitate to contact us.

 1. Academic action within the subject or project

-- Most commonly, faculty members determine an academic consequence that is appropriate.
+Instructors may determine an academic consequence that is appropriate.
 Examples include redoing the assignment for a reduced grade, failing the project or assignment, a failing grade in the course, and termination of participation in the research project.
 More serious violations should result in more serious consequences.
 Faculty members are encouraged to consult their Department Chair and the Office of Student Conduct for information on precedent.

 2. Letter to file

-- Letters to file can be done in conjunction with academic actions within the subject or project.
+Letters to file can be done in conjunction with academic actions within the subject or project.

-- Letters to file are generally maintained as internal records only.
+Letters to file are generally maintained as internal records only.
 If a student has subsequent alleged violations, informal letters to file would be reviewed as part of the determination about how the new case would be resolved.

-- Faculty members are encouraged to use
+Faculty members are encouraged to use

 3. Committee on Discipline (COD) complaint